skie/docs/docs/Broadcasting/index.md

 <a name="model-broadcasting-behavior"></a>
 ### Model Broadcasting Behavior

-To get started, your ORM Table should use the `Broadcasting.Broadcasting` behavior.
-The behavior should define which events should be broadcast and how:
+To get started, your ORM Table must use the `BroadcastingTrait` and implement `BroadcastingTraitInterface`, then add the `Broadcasting.Broadcasting` behavior.
+The behavior handles event mapping while the trait provides broadcasting functionality:

 ```php
 <?php